mirage/mirage-console/README.md

-Pure OCaml implementations of Mirage consoles, for Unix and Xen
+## mirage-console -- implementations of Mirage consoles, for Unix and Xen

+%%VERSION%%

 The Unix version of the console currently uses standard output.
 The code is in

   unix/console.{ml,mli}